25 NC Attractions for families and other cool things to do with kids in North Carolina.

 No Wi-Fi.
 Ellen’s encourages guests to unplug and enjoy the live performances, the music, and the throwback atmosphere.

 Yes!
-Ellen’s Stardust Diner is ADA-compliant, ensuring accessibility for guests with disabilities.
+Ellen’s Stardust Diner is wheelchair accessible.

 Yes!
 Large groups are welcome, though everyone will still need to wait in line to be seated since they don’t seat you if you are missing someone in your party.
 For groups larger than 25, you can contact them.